mjachi/BMCM2022/README.md

 # BMCM2022

-Winning submission for problem 2 for Brown's local MCM competition (Mathematical Contest in Modeling); problem 2 was concerned with constructing an ideal concert hall in 2-dimensions, maximizing for both listener experience and physical capacity under construction cost constraints.
+Winning submission for problem 2 for Brown's local MCM competition (Mathematical Contest in Modeling); problem 2 was concerned with constructing an ideal concert hall in 2-dimensions, maximizing for both listener experience and physical capacity under construction cost and related constraints.

 We did this by solving the 2d wave equation over convex domains in $\mathbb{R}^2$ with reflecting boundary conditions, viscosity, and arbitrary point source configurations (to model being able to move speakers/ performer placement) to simulate the propagation of sound